google-site-verification: google97197d2cda59094f.html ;

 Avenir Light is a clean and stylish font favored by designers.
 It's easy on the eyes and a great go-to font for titles, paragraphs & more.

-BUDGET - Australia is not that cheap a country to travel in.
+BUDGETAustralia is not that cheap a country to travel in.
 Having said that it is cheaper than the USA, Europe and Japan.
 The weak dollar makes it more attractive to people travelling with US dollars, Euros and Pounds.
 As with all places there are ways and means of cutting costs.
 A beer in a pub will cost between $5 and $15 but if you buy it by the carton at the "bottlo" (drive-in bottle shop) you will pay less than $2.
 Country pubs often have cheap rooms and great balconies (where you can drink your own).
 Self catering is very easy and there are a lot of public BBQs.
-There are plenty of options here to blow the budget out of the water.
-Usually people come for shorter holidays and expect to spend a bit more to enjoy the many attractions on offer.
+Bakeries are great ways to fill up cheaply.

 POPULATION - 25,466,000